mv-kr/MePD_GABA/README.md

 This repository consists of the code for data analysis and computational modelling carried out in the manuscript:

-## GABA Neurons in the Amygdala play a central Role in Urocortin-3–Mediated Stress Suppression of Reproduction ##
+## Amygdala GABA Neurons: Gatekeepers of Stress and Reproduction in Female Mice  ##

 ### Abstract ###